Site Coordinator’s Guide

 10. Finances

 Each team pays a registration fee which varies year to year based on arranged contest sponsorship.
-The maximum cost per team has been $100.
+The maximum cost per team has been $125.
 With this fee, and the support from sponsors, your site should incur no actual costs.
-You will be provided with a budget which should cover all reasonable expenses.
-(Should you overspend, the responsibility is yours.)
-The Regional Director will inform you of your budget by October.
+You will be reimbursed for your costs.
+The regional director can advance you funding if you are unable to cover things yourself.

 11. Miscellaneous

 Of course, there will be details not covered in this guide.
-That's why there's email and the telephone!
-The Regional Director will be in daily contact with you as the contest nears.
-Do not hesitate to call or email with ANY questions!
+That's why there's email!
+The Regional Director will be in regular contact with you as the contest nears.
+Do not hesitate to email with ANY questions!
 (One additional hint: you may wish to choose an "Assistant Site Director" to help you with the myriad details.
 I'd recommend it!
 But make sure that only one of you communicate with the RCD, or information could be lost between the two of you.)